openhouse/photo-filter/rfcs/0008-content-addressed-people-index.md

 atomically.
 Readers see either the old complete snapshot or the new complete snapshot—never a partial index.

+An empty active source set is an error, not a valid empty corpus.
+The server returns `503 PEOPLE_INDEX_NO_SOURCES` so a missing mount or misconfigured root cannot silently erase all people enrichment.

 ## 4 — Index semantics

 Each record contains: